sdodsley/openstack-dr/README.md

 To enable something that would effectively enable these scripts to work on a per tenant or application basis the following methodology should be performed, based on a single physical FlashArray connected to the source OS cloud, replicated to another FlashArray connected to a second OS cloud

-In the `cinder.conf` define multiple backends, all pointing to the same physical source-side FlashArray.
+In the source OpenStack cloud's `cinder.conf` define multiple backends, all pointing to the same physical source-side FlashArray.
 For example:

 ```
 [DEFAULT]